paether/wish-list-app/README.md

 - Coordinating the multiple UI updates that are coming from different websockets through socket.io was quite a challange, React's useEffect and useCallback were a big help in solving them.
 - Firebase data handling are quite unique compared to mongoDB/T-SQL which I am already used to, so it was a good learning challange to find out how to query and store data with their special real-time snapshot updates with the help of their documentation.
 - I wanted to try out Heroku's node.js hosting which was challenging in the beginning but thanks to their detailed documentation I could solve it quickly.
+- I came up with the design of the site on my own as well which was also challenging in a way that I ad to it from the ground up, but it was worth it in the end also practiced a lot of CSS.

 ## Technologies used: